sidaroz/journaling-project/README.md

 ### Usage

 - Run `npm run dev` to start with nodemon or `npm start` to run with node
-- Run tests with `npm test` and run coverage with `npm run coverage` for each
+- To run client tests, cd into client folder and input `npm test` into terminal.
+For server tests, cd into server folder and input `npm test` into terminal.
+For respective coverage reports, input `npm run coverage` in the terminal

 ## Technologies